 David,

 AviaGlobal Group, LLC (AGG) is pleased to provide this proposal to Peregrine for leveraging the Peregrine online presence, enhancing revenue generation beyond current projections.
-There are a number solid activities that can promoted beyond a presence on the current Peregrine web site.
+There are a number of solid activities that can promoted beyond a presence on the current Peregrine web site.

 A prime example is the G150 flap and slat actuator heater where our efforts are aimed at securing specific opportunities through targeted direct marketing, leveraging tailored web presence.